iiasa/message-ix-models/doc/distrib/unicc.rst

 This was needed to clone message_data for some reason.

 Refer to
-`https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens <Creating%20a%20personal%20access%20token>`__
-for instructions.
+`creating a personal access token <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens>`_ for instructions.

-In Settings > Developer settings > Personal access tokens > Fine-grained tokens 1.
-Click “Tokens (classic)” 2.
-Select Generate new token > Generate new token (classic) 3.
-Enter token name “IIASA UnICC” 4.
-Select “No expiration”.
+In Settings > Developer settings > Personal access tokens > Fine-grained tokens

+1. Click “Tokens (classic)”
+2. Select Generate new token > Generate new token (classic)
+3. Enter token name “IIASA UnICC”
+4. Select “No expiration”.

 Add Email and Username to Global Git Config
 -------------------------------------------